MechInterpreter/Fusion_Steering/README.md

 ## Notes
 - For reviewer convenience, all long-running cells are clearly marked in the notebook.
 - If you encounter issues with missing dependencies or files, please check that all files listed above are present and that the Colab environment is using a GPU.

----
-For questions, please contact the authors via the NeurIPS submission portal.